dome9/terraform-provider-dome9/website/docs/d/aws_unified_onboarding_update_version_stack_config.markdown

 # Data Source: dome9_aws_unified_onboarding_update_version_stack_config

-Use this data source to get the configuration that should be set to the AWS cloud formation SDK for an update.
+Use this data source to get the configuration that should be set to the AWS cloud formation SDK for an update

 ## Example Usage